erik1968/analog-smith21/content/pages/index.md

       ##### ![](/images/Erik_AS_CompleteLogo_v5-2021ess\_800x800.png)

-      *BLUF: Bottomline Up Front: So, here's the rub >> this WEBSITE is a result of my Visual Design Program requirements & NOT what I want to have for my real-world site or portfolio.
-I had to come up with something like this ok.
-That being said, I have a better, more "Erik S" type groove coming up that truly represents who I am and what I can do for you design or music-wise...*
+      ***BLUF: **Bottomline Up Front: So, here's the plan >> this website is TEMPORARY..
+I have a much more appropriate site theme (by Stackbit who are AWESOME! love their UX, UI) pegged & will have the best of the content here transferred to that theme ASAP...*

       ##### ***>>> Hello, and thanks for stopping by!
 Let me help you w/your